sailscastshq/docs.sailscasts.com/docs/slipway/what-is-slipway.md

 # What is Slipway?

 Slipway is an open-source, self-hosted deployment platform for **Sails.js** and **The Boring JavaScript Stack** applications.
-It combines deployment, database management, admin access, REPL access, and Quest monitoring in one platform.
+It combines deployment, database management, admin access, customer feedback, REPL access, and Quest monitoring in one platform.

 ## The Goal